BenjaminHojgaard/SOAP_REST_SI/README.md

 ## Business  and technical features
 - Program consists of a client that can call a REST service to perform CRUD operations.
 - Before a call to the REST is carried out, a call to a SOAP service is made to verify that the supplied ISBN number is a valid ISBN13 number.
+- The REST service is developed by the group.
+- The SOAP service is an external public webservice called from the Client application.

 ## Installation instructions
 1. Clone or download the zip file off of github.